The Warehouse Art School in Oxford

 Continuing Practice Course

 The Warehouse Art School aims to provide a stimulating environment where students are encouraged to take risks in their work and are supported in their continuing professional development through a programme of critical and practical teaching, delivered through projects, workshops, collaboration, networking and talks.
-Students are encouraged to take advantage of the additional classes offered by OVADA including Life Drawing and Experimental Drawing.
+Students are encouraged to take advantage of the additional classes offered by OVADA including Life Drawing and Experimental Drawing and Contemporary Painting.

-The core teaching day for the course is Wednesday, but the timetable also includes some Thursdays.
-The Warehouse is ideally located only a few minutes walk from Oxford City Centre bus routes, Oxford Train Station, and numerous galleries and museums.
+The core teaching day for the course is Wednesday (10am – 4pm), but the timetable also includes some Thursdays.
+The warehouse is ideally located only a few minutes walk from Oxford City Centre bus routes and Oxford Train Station.
+The warehouse is also within walking distance of a number of interesting galleries including Modern Art Oxford, The Ashmolean and Pitt Rivers Museum as well as the Jam Factory and Old Fire Station.

-The focus of one-to one tutorials and mentoring will be the consolidation of a personal art practice.
+One-to-one tutorials and mentoring sessions will be offered on a regular basis throughout the year.
+The focus of tutorials will be the consolidation of a personal art practice.

 Regular sessions to present and analyse work will build confidence and encourage students to give and receive feedback from their peer group as well as from Tutors.